Bernas Coni Warren Home Page Investments

 The value of most underlying investments goes up and down.
 And so, therefore, does the value of your units.

 Over the medium-long term, asset-backed investments such as Investment Bonds usually out-perform deposit-based investments.
-However, they don't provide the same capital security as deposits.
+However, they don't provide the same capital stability / security as deposits.

 Encashing Investment Bonds

-Most Investment Bonds don't need to be encashed on a particular date in the future.
+Most Investment Bonds don't need to be encashed on a particular date in the future - they remain available for life.

 Investment Bonds don't need to be encashed in full.
 You can encash just a percentage or £X's worth.